dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

   // onboard the tool into the config file and allow for
   // events to be sent on the next creation of the analytics
   // instance
-  //
-  // The rest of the example below assumes that the tool has
-  // already been onboarded in a previous run analytics.clientShowedMessage();
+  analytics.clientShowedMessage();
 }
 ```